 The park’s main facility is the Peace Memorial Museum.
 Consisting of two buildings, the museum surveys the history of Hiroshima and the advent of the nuclear bomb.
 Its main focus though is on the events of August 6: the dropping of the bomb and its outcome in human suffering.
 The personal details displayed are quite upsetting and serve to remind that we should not take peace for granted.

 The A-Bomb Dome, also known as the Hiroshima Peace Memorial, is what remains of the former Prefectural Industrial Promotion Hall after the atomic bomb was dropped on Hiroshima and it was one of the few buildings to remain standing, and remains so today.
 A UNESCO World Heritage Site, the A-Bomb Dome is a tangible link to Hiroshima’s unique past.

-From there we headed to the Hiroshima post office for the stamp in my Postal Stamps Memorabilia book.
+From there we headed to the Hiroshima post office for the stamp in my Postal Stamps Travelogue book.

 Stopped by a store to pick up the famous cuisine of Hiroshima – Noodles, minced meat and eggs with BBQ-like sauce make this Okonomiyaki pancakes super yummy!

 We, then, took the Maple-oop bus back to Hiroshima station, from where it was a 30 minutes train ride on JR Sanyo Line to Miyajimaguchi Station.
 And from Miyajimaguchi Station, it is a short walk to the ferry pier, from where ferries depart frequently for Miyajima.
 The ferry ride takes 10 minutes.
 The JR ferry is covered by Japan Rail pass.